Pay-per-mile car insurance: Our recommendation

 Next, the insurer calculates the rate you'll be charged per mile, which also varies by the driver.
 Metromile, for example, says its rates start at $29 per month for the base coverage plus "a few cents for each mile you drive."
 This part of the rate will change monthly based on how many miles you drive that month.

-How many miles you drive is tracked through a device plugged into the dashboard or an app you use to snap a picture of your odometer.
+The miles you drive are tracked through a device plugged into the dashboard or an app you use to snap a picture of your odometer.
 You are then sent a monthly bill, or, as is the case with Allstate Milewise, your bill is deducted from your account within hours of each trip.
 There's an initial down payment, and the account is replenished from your credit card when it runs out, making it a sort of prepaid insurance plan.
 This could also be called pay-when-you-drive insurance since you are charged right after the trip.

 Which companies offer pay-per-mile car insurance?